kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 how we envision the direction in which the API will need to evolve to support further usecases.
 You can read more about it in the [extended proposal] document.

+#### NominatedNodeName impact on filtering performance

+Using `.status.nominatedNodeName` as an output of the Workload Scheduling Cycle can impact the performance of the standard pod-by-pod scheduling cycle.
+Whenever the scheduler filters a node, it must temporarily add nominated pods (with equal or higher priority) to the cached NodeInfo.
+In large clusters, the number of such operations multiplied by the scheduling throughput can yield to a visible overhead.
+If the latency between the end of the Workload Scheduling Cycle and the actual processing of those pods is high, the number of unrelated pods having to consider such nomination also increases.

+However, this impact is mitigated by several factors:
+* Nominations are temporary.
+As soon as workload-scheduled pods pass their individual scheduling cycle and are assumed, what cleans the in-memory nominations.
+* For the workload pods themselves, the performance impact is negligible.
+  They will typically only execute filters for the single node they are nominated to, rather than evaluating the entire cluster.
+* These pods are expected to be retried quickly after the Workload Scheduling Cycle because their initial timestamps are preserved.
+This places them near the head of the active queue, minimizing the duration they remain in the "nominated but not assumed" state.
+* While higher-priority or long-standing pods might interleave and be scheduled before the gang pods, the overall window of time where these nominations are active is expected to be short enough to prevent severe degradation.

 ## Design Details